lucalabs-de/end/README.md

 in your `.xinitrc` or similar.

 ### Eww Configuration
 You need to provide an eww window that End will use to show notifications.
-End makes use of eww's `literal` widget.
-Therefore, the window is required to contain the widget `(literal :content end-notifications)`, where `end-notifications` is an eww variable that needs to be defined using `(defvar end-notifications "")`.
+For this to work, the window is required to contain the widget `(literal :content end-notifications)`, where `end-notifications` is an eww variable that needs to be defined using `(defvar end-notifications "")`.
 The name of the variable is configurable.